Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 Add that to intuitive financial tools and expert-level investment services, and there’s more than enough here to consider Marcus as your next banking and financial partner.

-On the flip side, Marcus doesn’t offer enough to serve as your only banking partner.
+Conversely, Marcus doesn’t offer enough to serve as your only banking partner.
 You’ll have to look elsewhere for checking accounts and credit cards.

 The bottom line is that Marcus is highly recommended for HYSA accounts, CDs, and investing.